mvanbrab/water-level/doc/water-level-receiver-software.md

 These data can then be read by [Grafana](https://grafana.com/oss/), a great tool to visualise data.

+#### Display the data in Home Assistant

+For this purpose, the code publishes MQTT Discovery messages with single component discovery payload, understood by Home Assistant.

 ## Testing

 Some DEBUG... preprocessor definitions are available to assist debugging the code.